kcmw3e/kcmw3e.github.io/src/japanese-learning-resources.md

 [Speak Japanese Naturally][yt-speak-ja-naturally] mostly seems to be focused on listening practice, but also has some other random language topic coverage.

+For something a little more goofy, there's [Real Real Japan][yt-rrj].
+It's not focused much on the actual language learning aspect as much as the goofy language quirks of Japanese.

 <!------------------------------------------------------------------------------
 These are all the links used in this page.